-The traditional U.S. rule is that in the absence of an employment contract or collective bargaining agreement,33 employment is "at-will."
+The traditional U.S. rule is that in the absence of an employment contract or collective bargaining agreement, employment is "at-will."
 This means that employment is terminable at the option of either party at any time.
-As such, a U.S. employer may generally discharge an employee without notice, for good cause or no cause, and an employee may quit at any time without notice or cause.
-Various state laws and court decisions have eroded the "at-will" doctrine to some extent - most notably, under the public policy exception and theories of "implied contract" - but the doctrine is a fundamental principle of employment laws in most states.34 Employment-related litigation is less prevalent in the United States than in many other jurisdictions.
+As such, a U.S. employer may generally discharge an employee without notice, for good cause or no cause, and an employee may guit at any time without notice or cause.
+Various state laws and court decisions have eroded the "at-will" doctrine to some extent - most notably, under the public policy exception and theories of "implied contract" - but the doctrine is a fundamental principle of employment laws in most states.
+Employment-related litigation is less prevalent in the United States than in many other jurisdictions.

 Federal law imposes limited notice requirements on employers making large-scale terminations.
-Under the Worker Adjustment and Retraining Notification Act (the WARN Act),35 an employer making a mass layoff of employees or closing a plant may be required to provide 60 days prior notice of termination or else provide pay and benefits for 60 days when no notice is given.
+Under the Worker Adjustment and Retraining Notification Act (the WARN Act), an employer making a mass layoff of employees or closing a plant may be required to provide 60 days prior notice of termination, or provide pay and benefits for 60 days when no notice is given.
 "Mass layoff" and "plant closing" are defined terms under the WARN Act, and not every plant closing or group layoff falls under these definitions.
 The WARN Act applies only to employers with 100 or more employees.
 State equivalents of the WARN Act, referred to as "Mini-WARNs," may impose different, sometimes more stringent, obligations; or they may apply more broadly to cover smaller employers not covered by the federal WARN Act.
+Several states have enacted or updated their Mini-WARNs in recent years, with one mandating statutory severance in the event of a covered termination or qualifying event.